-Holdsworth Community is now supporting young people living with an intellectual disability to undertake the Duke of Edinburgh Award.
+Holdsworth Community supports young people living with an intellectual disability to undertake the Duke of Edinburgh Award.

 This program is designed to support and empower young people living with disabilities to set their own goals, make choices and achieve their personal best.